Nixtla/nixtla/README.md

 ## 1. Terraform (infrastructure as Code)

+Terraform is an open-source Infrastructure as Code tool that allows you to synthesize all the manual development into an automatic script.
+We have written all the needed steps to facilitate the deployment of Nixlta in your infrastructure.
 The Terraform code to create your infrastructure can be found [at this link](https://github.com/Nixtla/nixtla/tree/main/iac/terraform/aws).
 Just follow the next steps:

 1. Define your AWS credentials.
 You can define them using: